jmyers7/book/_sources/chapters/14-stat-infer.md

 \hat{y}_i = \beta_0 + \beta_1 x_i \quad \text{and} \quad r_i = y_i - \hat{y}_i.
 $$

 These definitions of $\hat{y}_i$ and $r_i$ suited our brief analysis in {numref}`Chapter %s <prob-models>`.
-However, in order to obtain their values, we would need to know the "true" values of $\beta_0$ and $\beta_1$.
-But presumably we don't know these values!
+However, in order to obtain their values, we would need to know the "true" values of $\beta_0$ and $\beta_1$, which we presumably don't know!
 So, our discussion in this section begins with alternate definitions of these quantities based on the MLEs for the bias and slope terms:

 ```{prf:definition}
 :label: predict-resid-defn